DH for Hellenic Studies

 Overview:

-The workshop will be designed to address the goals and interests of the participants.
-Activities will include readings and discussions of key debates in digital humanities, hands-on training in methods and tools, and guidance for launching, managing, and sustaining DH projects.
-Preparatory reading and familiarization with certain tools will be required of participants before the workshop.
+Participants will be required to do preparatory reading and familiarize themselves with certain tools in advance of the workshop.
 In addition to making progress on a research project, participants will learn about the dynamic field of Digital Humanities in Greece, and meet some of the leaders in digital studies at Greek academic and cultural heritage institutions.

 Application: